 Scripting in markdown

-lets you interpolate the standard output of arbitrary commands that get
+that lets you interpolate the standard output of arbitrary commands

 Problem